Contact allergens may cause your vitiligo to spread

 A scientist's gloved hands writing notes on a chart next to a tray of chemical samples

 I came across this fascinating article by James J Nordlund today.
-It was 3 years old (at the time of publishing this post).
+It was 3 years old at the time of publishing this post).
 But the information is certainly not out of date.
-I find that a lot of vitiligo information that can be accessed online is repetitive and too superficial to be really helpful.
+I find that a lot of vitiligo information available online is repetitive and too superficial to be really helpful.
 So it’s always refreshing to read some lesser known facts and findings.
-In particular, the notion that contact allergens may cause your vitiligo to spread is a concept that is obviously highly relevant to anyone with vitiligo and well worth thlooking into.
+In particular, the notion that contact allergens may cause your vitiligo to spread is a concept that is obviously highly relevant to anyone with vitiligo.
+So it is well worth looking into.

 Evidently, anyone with vitiligo is likely to be much more sensitive to contact with certain chemicals than the general population.
-In particular, phenolic chemicals (which are widely used in detergents and personal care products) are likely to cause melanocytes to die and therefore turn the skin white.
+For example, phenolic chemicals (common ingredients in detergents and personal care products) can cause melanocytes to die and therefore turn the skin white.

 Of course, trying to decipher ingredients listing on products to see if they contain phenols (or any other chemical nasties) is a nightmare.
 So I am now more convinced than ever that the safest way to go is 100% natural and organic wherever possible.
 This article contains more information about phenols, and thelesstoxicguide.ca has some useful details on other potentially harmful ingredients in everyday products.